SmartArduino/DoHome/HomeKit_Four_Way_Switch/EN/3.How To Download/README.md

 Download link for downloader：
 https://item.taobao.com/item.htm?spm=a1z10.5-c.w4002-1811579842.51.3e8c4a9duXJDv0&id=581769095945

+step2:Click the following link to download the four-way relay firmware:

 step2:click the link below to download the firmware download tool.
 Firmware download tool address：https://www.espressif.com/sites/default/files/tools/flash_download_tools_v3.6.7.zip

 After the download tool is downloaded, select the 8266 chip type, select the appropriate serial port and click the START button to start the download.